 But to truly stand out as exceptional, you can’t stop there.

-You also need to remember that for the 1% of customers who posted negative reviews, your customer service certainly was not “unusually good.”
+You also need to remember that for the less than 0.5% of customers who had a bad time, your customer service certainly was not “unusually good.”
 They thought it sucked.

 The Philosophy of Exceptional Customer Service